nis12ram/UnifiedSalesReportingPipeline/README.md

 It solves issues of inconsistent file schemas, data quality (e.g., negative revenue, missing product information), and differing regional formats by applying robust data engineering practices throughout the workflow.

+## Architecture
+The pipeline uses a lakehouse architecture.
+At the end of the business day regional branches uploads their Sales data in *landing* container of ADLS Gen2 (organized by region).
+ADF's **ingestion pipeline** triggers which moves these raw files as it is into a **raw** container of ADLS Gen2 (orgainzed by year, month, day and region) and separately logging ingestion success or failure for regional files.
+And on all ingestion success ADF's **processing pipeline** triggers which triggers Databricks Jobs and simulatenously logging any processing success or failure.
+Databricks Jobs reads the data from